 - Don't break the lock on a locked dumpster.

 - Don't climb a fence or force a gate to access enclosed cans or dumpsters.

 - Don't enter a property or dumpster, even if it's unlocked, if you see "No Trespassing" or any other signage forbidding it.

 - Don't step or stick your hand in places you can't see.
 There could be broken glass, medical waste, spilled chemicals, or rodents lurking beneath those bags.

-- Don't actually get inside the dumpster if you can avoid it unless it's the walk-in construction type and you can see the contents clearly.
+- Don't get inside the dumpster if you can avoid it unless it's the walk-in construction type and you can see the contents.
 Use your pole instead.

 - Don't block traffic or driveways while you're poking through residential trash or taking things from the curb.

 The best salvage is rarely found in weekly trash in a residential neighborhood (though of course you never know).
 If you do choose to search in a residential neighborhood, go in the evening before the day the trash is scheduled to be picked up.
 Late night is best to avoid homeowners, runners, and dog walkers.
 Better options include these locations:

 - Construction/remodeling dumpsters: Go in the early evening after the day's work ends or early in the morning before the work begins.

 - Retail dumpsters: Go early in the morning before the employees arrive or in the evening after the store closes.
 You'll usually find the most when stores remodel or go out of business for good.